zptaylor/common-linux-commands/README.md

 # Common Linux commands

-*Welcome to my brain dump.
-These commands are just what I, in my work as a full stack java dev for VA, have to keep typing over and over.*
+*These commands are just what I have to keep typing over and over.*

 ## [Maven](MAVEN.md)